danbilous1/Weather-Forecast/README.md

-Weather Forecast for 5 days, for almost every city.
+Weather Forecast for 5 days with icons, temperature, weather description.
+Available for almost every city.

-ATTENTION.
-Can be some problems, because project was made with API.
+Warning.
+While using the project, might be some errors, because API can be outdated.